Consultation on amendments to the Higher Education Standards Framework (Threshold Standards) 2021

 • Support for people with disability

-• Responding to emerging technology risks (GenAI)
+• Emerging technology risks (GenAI)